CSCfi/csc-user-guide/docs/support/tutorials/hpc-quick.md

 [sensitive data services](../../data/sensitive-data/index.md).

 CSC supercomputers also have a persistent project-based storage with a default quota of 50 GB.
-It is located under `/projappl/<project>` and recommended, for example, for own software installations.
+It is located under
+`/projappl/<project>` and recommended, for example, for custom software installations.
 Additionally, each user can store up to 10 GB of data in their personal home directory (`$HOME`).

-[Moving data](../../data/moving/index.md) between a supercomputer and a local workstation is made easy by using the
+[Moving data](../../data/moving/index.md) between a supercomputer and a local workstation is easy using the
-[web interface file browser](../../data/moving/web-interface.md) or command-line-based file transfer tools like [scp](../../data/moving/scp.md) and [rsync](../../data/moving/rsync.md).
+[web interface file browser](../../data/moving/web-interface.md) or command-line file transfer tools like [scp](../../data/moving/scp.md) and [rsync](../../data/moving/rsync.md).
 You can also use the [Linux wget utility](../../data/moving/wget.md) to download data to a supercomputer directly from a website or FTP server.